 The qualitative literature review by CADTH130 found that "while parents often understood their child's clinical diagnosis, these had typically been established on the basis of symptomatic markers that were unable to ascribe causal associations.
-As such, the potential for genetic testing to provide specificity and clarity regarding their child's condition was highly valued and sought after" (CADTH report, p.
-7-8130).
+As such, the potential for genetic testing to provide specificity and clarity regarding their child's condition was highly valued and sought after" (CADTH report, pp. $7-8^{130}$).

-Some participants described this as putting a label on the unexplained developmental disabilities and congenital anomaly and finding value in that label or diagnosis, even if that was the only result:
+Some participants described this as putting a label on the unexplained developmental disabilities or congenital anomalies and finding value in that label or diagnosis, even if that was the only result: